Cityhood for Sparta

 No City Income Tax!

 We are not proposing nor will we ever propose a City Income Tax.
 The goal is to reduce taxes.
-Unfortunately, Sparta Township stands to lose a lot of funding as part of this transition, consequently they are actively spreading false information in an effort to scare people and derail this process.

 Residents can put right in the charter (constitution for the city) that there will be no income tax if they choose as well.
 At no point could any city ever implement an income tax without a vote of the residents.
 So, this really is a non-issue at this juncture.